AI-in-Hand/platform/README.md

-# Project Nalgonda
+# AI in Hand Platform

 ## Overview

-Project Nalgonda is an advanced platform designed for the orchestration and operational management of AI-driven swarm agencies.
+AI in Hand Platform is a web application designed for the orchestration and operational management of AI-driven swarm agencies.
 Leveraging [OpenAI Assistants API](https://platform.openai.com/docs/assistants/overview), it enriches the capabilities of the AI agents with specialized skills and a robust management system.
 Built on a FastAPI framework and employing Firebase Firestore along with OpenAI's GPT models, it enables dynamic agency and agent management at scale.

 ## Key Components